AlejandroCVx/AlejandroCVx/README.md

 - ⚡ I'm studying computer systems engineering.
 - 💬 I have 22 years old.
 - 🤔 I consider GitHub an excellent tool as it has several functions to do interesting activities.

+- Some of the programming languages ​​that I want to learn are the following:
+- ⚡ C#.
+- ⚡ Java.
+- ⚡ Phyton
+- ⚡ JavaScript